 Lively v.
 Union Carbide Corporation, et al., Case No. 24-X-13-000710, Circuit Court, Baltimore City (case filed 03/20/15).
 One individual suing.
 Plaintiff seeks damages allegedly caused to decedent by exposure to asbestos and cigarette smoke, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants, including Liggett and Vector Tobacco.
-In April 2015, defendants moved to dismiss the complaint.
+In April 2015, defendants moved to dismiss the first amended complaint.
 The motion is pending.
+Liggett and Vector Tobacco have requested an individual hearing on the motion.
+The court expects to schedule hearings on outstanding motions to dismiss in March 2017.

 Majors v.
 Union Carbide Corporation, et al., Case No. 24-X-14-000397, Circuit Court, Baltimore City (case filed 06/09/15).
 One individual suing.
 Plaintiff seeks damages allegedly caused to decedent by exposure to asbestos and cigarette smoke, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants, including Liggett.
+In August 2016, Liggett moved to dismiss the second amended complaint and requested a hearing on the motion.
+The motion is pending.
+The court expects to schedule hearings on outstanding motions to dismiss in March 2017.

 Ruth v.
 Union Carbide Corporation, et al., Case No. 24-X-13-000717, Circuit Court, Baltimore City (case filed 08/07/15).
 One individual suing.
 Plaintiff seeks damages allegedly caused by his exposure to asbestos, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants, including Liggett.
+In